-St Edmund's Academy converted and joined the Trust on 1 October 2016 Blenheim Park Academy converted and joined the Trust on 1 March 2017 Reffley Academy converted and joined the Trust on 1 August 2017
+St Edmund's Academy Blenheim Park Academy Reffley Academy Converted and joined the Trust on 1 October 2016 converted and joined the Trust on 1 March 2017 converted and joined the Trust on 1 August 2017

 The operation of The Trust's Academies and employment of staff are the responsibility of the Trustees.
 The Trust retains control of Academy budgets and finances, and monitors these through its Finance Committee.
-Throughout this report the Board of Trustees is referred to as the Main Governing Body (MGB).
-Each Academy has appointed Local Governing Bodies (LGB) who have delegated authority to focus on teaching and learning.
+Each Academy has a Local Teaching, Learning and Standards Board who have delegated authority to focus on teaching and learning.

 Details of the Trustees who served throughout the period are included in the Reference and Administrative Details section.
-Within this Report the term Trustee refers to a member of the MGB and the term Governor to a member of an LGB.
+Within this Report the term Trustee refers to a member of the MGB and the term Governor to a member of an LTLSB.
 Details of the Trustees who served during the period are included in the Reference and Administrative Details section.